-Specific Degree Requirements

-Completion with grade of not less than B of 72 quarter units of graduate level courses, or approved upper-division undergraduate courses.
-The latter, when taken by a graduate student at UCI and not exceeding twenty quarter units, may count towards the M.F.A. degree.
+Completion with grade of not less than B of 72 quarter units of graduate or approved upper-division undergraduate courses.
+Not more than 20 units of undergraduate courses may count towards the degree.
+The 72 units will normally be made up in the following manner:

-The following programs are now offered: